BenGravell/streamlit-portfolio/index.md

 ---
 title: Benjamin Gravell
-subtitle: Streamlit App Showcase
+subtitle: Streamlit App Portfolio
 layout: page
 show_sidebar: false
 ---

 # What is this?

-This website showcases the Streamlit apps that I have built.
+This website showcases a portfolio of [Streamlit](https://streamlit.io/) apps that I have built.

-# Ben Gravell's Streamlit Portfolio

-## Streamlit Apps

-Thank you for visiting!
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/benjamin-gravell/).
+Feel free to connect with me on [GitHub](https://github.com/BenGravell) or [LinkedIn](https://www.linkedin.com/in/benjamin-gravell/).